Bells of Notre-Dame de Paris: 21st century bells

 In 2011, the rector-archpriest of Notre-Dame Patrick Jacquin initiated a project to restore the cathedral's bells as they were before the Revolution.
 About two million Euros were raised for the project in private donations.
 Régis Singer, a campanologist of France's Ministry of Culture, researched the pre-Revolutionary bells to discover their strike tones and mounting locations in order to restore the sound as accurately as possible.
 The arrival of the new bells was timed to coincide with the celebration of the cathedral's 850th anniversary in 2013.

 The bells were created in 2012 over the course of several months by two bell foundries using medieval techniques.
 The petit bourdon for the south tower was cast at the Royal Eijsbouts bell foundry in the Netherlands, while the eight bells for the north tower were cast at the Cornille-Havard foundry in Villedieu-les-Poêles, Normandy.
 They were delivered to Notre-Dame on 31 January 2013 after a police escort down the Champs-Élysées.

 The names Marie, Gabriel, Anne Geneviève, Denis, Marcel, Benoît-Joseph, Maurice, and Jean-Marie were chosen to honor various saints and church figures. Étienne memorialized Saint-Étienne de Paris, the 6th century basilica which preceded Notre-Dame.
-The archbishop of Paris André Vingt-Trois officiated the benediction of the bells on 2 February in two masses.
+Archbishop Vingt-Trois officiated the benediction of the bells on 2 February in two masses.
 Certain prominent citizens, most of whom shared names with the bells, served as godparents.
 These included Maria Teresa, Grand Duchess of Luxembourg, Gabriel de Broglie, Denis Tillinac, Marcel Pérès, and Jean-Marie Duthilleul.
-While not present for the ceremony, Pope Benedict XVI was honorary godfather to Benoît-Joseph.
+While not present for the ceremony, Pope Benedict XVI was the honorary godfather to Benoît-Joseph.
 The bell's compound name includes the pope's papal and birth names.
 The ceremony was the largest such event recorded in the history of the diocese.
 The bells remained on display in the nave of Notre-Dame for the rest of the month, during which about one million visitors were able to touch the bells and view them up close.
 They were rung for the first time on 23 March, drawing a crowd which filled the parvis and nearby bridges.
 The bells are expected to last between 200 and 300 years.